secp8x32/RMD160-Sort/README.md

 # RMD160-Sort
 RIPEMD160 hash binary file sorting.

-The codes are copied from [keyhunt](https://github.com/albertobsd/keyhunt) by albertobsd
+The codes are copied from [keyhunt](https://github.com/albertobsd/keyhunt) by albertobsd.
+Thank you for his wonderful works.

 ## Usage
 ```